Biomedical Informatics Graduate Program

 - History.
 Founded in 1982, our program is one of the oldest and most illustrious in the United States.
 Our graduates have gone on to become distinguished faculty at top universities and medical schools, industry leaders at major corporations and startups, or high-ranking positions in government.

 - Curriculum.
-Our core courses span a wide array of topics, including Analysis of Biological Sequences and Structures, Translational Bioinformatics, Imaging Informatics, Data-Drive Medicine, and Biomedical Ontologies.
+Our core courses span a wide array of topics, from the analysis of biological sequences and structures, to translational and imaging informatics, the use of clinical data to drive health care, and understanding the principles of developing models and representations of biomedical phenomena.
 Much of the course material is based on cutting-edge research conducted here at Stanford.
 Electives come from BMI, Computer Science, Statistics, and other departments.

 - Scientific Communication.
 We place a very high value on being able to present complex ideas to colleagues, collaborators, and the public in speech and in writing.
-First-year students present at Journal Club.
-Second-year students present their research-in-progress.
-Senior students defend their dissertation proposal and results.
+Students present annually at our research seminar.
 All students make presentations regularly in their labs.
-Public talks are reviewed, prior to presentation, by the program's Executive Director to ensure comprehensibility, coherence, and quality.

 - Community.
 BMI is a small, collegial, friendly program.
 We have an annual off-campus retreat, and a strong alumni network.